-As the undergraduate division of the Department of Media, Culture, and Communication, our Bachelor of Science program offers students the opportunity to work with internationally recognized faculty.
-Our academically rigorous degree is grounded in the liberal arts, providing students with the critical thinking skills necessary to understand the sociological, political and cultural aspects of communication technologies and systems.
+The Department of Media, Culture, and Communication's academically rigorous Bachelor of Science degree is grounded in the liberal arts, providing students with the necessary tools to understand the sociological, political, and cultural aspects of media technologies and systems.

 The program’s internationally recognized faculty encourage MCC majors to think deeply and broadly about culture and media using theoretical and historical frameworks.
 The components of the major include core courses in theory and analysis, and upper-level courses in two of the following fields of study: Global and Transcultural Communication, Images and Screen Studies, Interaction and Social Processes, Persuasion and Politics, Technology and Society.
 View the curriculum and degree requirements for the undergraduate major.

 A majority of MCC students take advantage of study opportunities abroad to cultivate a deeper knowledge of the global and transnational issues associated with the production, circulation, and reception of contemporary media.

 What You'll Learn

 Upon completion of program requirements, undergraduate majors are expected to:

 - Demonstrate analytical and critical thinking, formulate pertinent research questions and appropriate methodologies, evaluate and use suitable reference materials and primary and secondary sources

 - Know and understand the key concepts in the study of media, culture, and communication and have fluency in the core scholarly work in these fields